Last modified on: 21/11/2024

 • Fire up an empty washing cycle, opting for the 90°C setting for the best results.
 This will do wonders in cleaning both the rubber seal and the entire washing machine.

-• In the detergent drawer, introduce one cup of bleach and another cup of baking soda.
+• Pour one cup of bleach and another cup of baking soda into the detergent drawer.

 • Once those cycles have wrapped up, whip up a mixture of warm water and a few drops of washing-up liquid.
 Use a clean cloth to give the rubber seal a good wipe-down.